 My wife reads my site and often sends me links to stories and other ideas.
-The other day she sent me a link to a story on MSN, 8 Ways to Make a Million bucks.
+One day she sent me a link to an article called 8 Ways to Make a Million bucks.

 One man made his millions in real estate, a firefighter cashed in his pension, and another made his millions working an $11 an hour job (and making wise money decisions along the way).

-I sent my wife a quick e-mail thanking her for the link and in closing, I wrote, “I wonder what our millionaire story is going to be?”
+I sent my wife a quick e-mail thanking her for the link, and in closing, I wrote, “I wonder what our millionaire story is going to be?”

 Her response: “You think we will have one?”

 Me: “Of course, it’s only a matter of time.”

 And I believe that.
 I don’t know what it will be, and it may not be glamorous, but we will be millionaires.
 It’s only a matter of time – and a few other factors.

 How Easy is it to Become a Millionaire?